 Learning to talk, listen, read and write are skills that develop from experiences early in a child’s life, and it all begins with relationships.

 Early literacy does not mean early reading!
-Early Literacy skills are the foundation for learning to talk, listen, read, and write…which are connected throughout all growth and development.
+Early Literacy skills are the foundation which are connected throughout all growth and development.
 Each skill builds on the next, playing an important role in the progression to all types of communication.

 Parents and caregivers are a child’s first teachers and early language and literacy skill development takes place through give-and-take relationships.
 Joint attention is developed when babies and their caregivers share the same focus and interest.
 Children whose parents and caregivers spend more time in joint attention with them when they are infants have more advanced language at age two.